AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Detailed.md

 $MyProcess.CloseMainWindow()
 ```

-*Tip*: While the Close method on a process might seem logic at first, this method is actually used to free resources after a process has exited.
+*Tip:* While the `Close` method on a process might seem fitting, it's actually used to free resources after a process has exited.

 ---